 - Details: tells you what the scenario does

-- Share: lets you share a scenario in your sandbox to any production organization you’re logged into
+- Share to an organization: lets you share a scenario in your production org or sandbox to any production organization you’re logged into

 At the top right of your screen, in the header bar, you can see your username and the organization for the account you’re logged into.
 Selecting the down carat beside your organization opens your account information below.